tekumara/notes/aws-emr-notebooks.md

 The [jupyterlab-git](https://github.com/jupyterlab/jupyterlab-git) extension is also installed.

+In order to connect to an EMR cluster the cluster needs to be running JupyterEnterpriseGateway.

 ## PySpark kernel

 The PySpark kernel is running on the master (inside the Livy process?)